ioccc-src/winner/bugs.md

 ## [1984/laman](1984/laman/laman.c) ([README.md](1984/laman/README.md)
 ## STATUS: INABIAF - please **DO NOT** fix

-This entry will segfault if there is no arg.
+This entry will very likely crash or do something else if you run it without an arg.

 # 1985